 - Side Spin: 0 – 4,000rpm +/- 250rpm

 Check out my in-depth article comparing Skytrak and Mevo Plus across 27 important domains, so you can work out exactly which launch monitor is right for you!
+I expect the upcoming updates to Mevo Plus could well tip the balance!

 You can also learn more about the accuracy of the Skytrak Launch Monitor here.